JanPanjan/ANS/notes/practical-notebook.md

 I recommend installing Conda with these instructions: [docs.conda.io/projects/conda/en/latest/user-guide/install/index.html](docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
 Essentially the difference between Miniconda and Anaconda is that with Miniconda you have to install many tools manually.
 Install whichever you like.

-### Bioconda

-To use certain bioinformatics tools, we need to use the **Bioconda** channel.
+To use certain bioinformatics tools, use the **Bioconda** channel.
 No installation is needed, only this 3 commands that alter your `.condarc` configuration:

 ```bash
 conda config --add channels bioconda